glic3rinu/passlib/docs/new_app_quickstart.rst

 However, this design also hampers analysis of the algorithm for future flaws.

+This algorithm is probably the best choice for Google App Engine, as Google's production servers appear to provide native support via :mod:`crypt`, which will be used by Passlib.

 .. note::

     References to this algorithm are frequently confused with a raw SHA-512 hash;